gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

 So if we normalize it we get a unit vector pointing from the eye to that point which we can then multiply by some amount to move the text a specific number of units toward or away from the eye.

-    // because pos is in view space that means it's a vector from the eye to
-    // some position.
-So translate along that vector back toward the eye some distance +var fromEye = normalize(pos);
+    +// because pos is in view space that means it's a vector from the eye to +// some position.
+So translate along that vector back toward the eye some distance +var fromEye = m4.normalize(pos);
     +var amountToMoveTowardEye = 150;  // because the F is 150 units long
     +var viewX = pos[0] - fromEye[0] * amountToMoveTowardEye;
     +var viewY = pos[1] - fromEye[1] * amountToMoveTowardEye;
     +var viewZ = pos[2] - fromEye[2] * amountToMoveTowardEye;

-    var textMatrix = makeIdentity();
+    var textMatrix = m4.translate(projectionMatrix,
-    textMatrix = matrixMultiply(textMatrix, makeScale(textWidth, textHeight, 1));
-    *textMatrix = matrixMultiply(textMatrix, makeTranslation(viewX, viewY, viewZ));
-    textMatrix = matrixMultiply(textMatrix, projectionMatrix);
+    *    viewX, viewY, viewZ);
+    // scale the F to the size we need it. textMatrix = m4.scale(textMatrix, textWidth, textHeight, 1);
+    // because pos is in view space that means it's a vector from the eye to
+    // some position.
+So translate along that vector back toward the eye some distance

 Here's that.